 The master's degree education program in speech-language pathology at Eastern Michigan University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).

 The Speech and Hearing Clinic provides graduate students with two semesters of clinical practicum before doing internships at various off campus sites.
-Students may select either a healthcare or school track for internships.
+Students have an opportunity to work with both children and adults for internships.

 Undergraduates seeking admission to the Speech-Language Pathology program should contact the Department of Special Education at 734.487.3300.